 Is the expected outcome of this proposal made clear, i.e., the publication and/or other presentations of the results of study?

 What is the probability that this award will prove successful in enabling the applicant to achieve those results?

 Does this proposal lie within the bounds of the humanities as defined above?

-Does the proposal present a convincing case for the significance of this study?
+What is the intervention this project aims to make?
+Does the proposal present a convincing case for the significance of this intervention and this study?

 Does the proposed study contribute to a diverse and inclusive vision of the humanities?